longlongjump/best_in_place_mongoid/README.md

 - **:sanitize**: True by default.
 If set to false the input/textarea will accept html tags.
 - **:html_args**: Hash of html arguments, such as maxlength, default-value etc.

-I created a [test_app](https://github.com/bernat/best_in_place/tree/master/test_app) and a running demo in heroku to test the features.

 Examples (code in the views):